rubal2508/Interview-prep-2022/DSA Notes/Notes_Graph.md

 #### Recursive
   - $O(V+E)$
-  - Do DFS, the last leaf node to be put into a stack so it can be printed in last
+  - Do DFS, the last leaf node to be put into a stack first so it can be printed in last

 #### Iterative
   - $O(V+E)$